OutSystems/docs-support/src/security/vulnerabilities/intro.md

 ##### Assistance in analyzing reports

-For customers who require help in analyzing reports from third party tools, OutSystems has made available a service.
+For customers who require help in analyzing reports from third-party tools, OutSystems has made available a service.
 To obtain more information about this service, customers should reach out to their Customer Success Managers (CSM), Account Representative, or Solution Design Manager (SDM).

-After analysis, if the findings are related with the OutSystems platform, please submit a vulnerability report.
+After analysis, if the findings are related to the OutSystems platform, please submit a vulnerability report.
 The instructions to submit such a report to OutSystems support can be found next.

 #### How to submit a vulnerability report